PyTables/PyTables/doc/source/usersguide/installation.rst

 ..
 Keep versions from HDF5 on in sync with those mentioned in ``tables/req_versions.py``.
 ..
 Keep Cython in sync with ``build-system.requires`` in ``pyproject.toml``.
 ..
 Keep entries from NumPy on in sync with ``project.dependencies`` in ``pyproject.toml``.
+..
+Keep system packages in sync with build jobs in `.github/workflows/*.yml`.

 * Python_ >= 3.8
 * HDF5_ >= 1.10.5